Valery Engel: Biography

-Valery Engel was born in Moscow, USSR.
-In 1983 he graduated from the history faculty of Moscow State Pedagogical University.
+Valery Engel was born on June 19, 1961, in Moscow.
+In 1983, he graduated from the history faculty of Moscow State Pedagogical University.
 In 1995, at the Institute of World History of the Russian Academy of Science, he defended his thesis on "The Jewish Question in Russian-American relations late XIX - early XX centuries."; Ph.D. in History.

 Since the mid-1980s, Engel has been an active member of the independent Jewish Movement in Russia, and was one of the founders of the Vaad of the USSR.

-In October 1987 he created the Jewish Historical Society.
-In 1989 he organized the first Soviet international scientific conference on Judaism and Hebraicism.
+In October 1987, he created the Jewish Historical Society.
+In 1989, he organized the first Soviet international scientific conference on Judaism and Hebraicism.

-Other positions he has held include President of the Association for Jewish Studies and Jewish culture from 1990-1993, member of the executive committee of the World Jewish Congress from 1991-1996, and member of the Advisory Council on National-Cultural Autonomy of the Russian government from 1996-2000.
+Other positions he has held include President of the Association for Jewish Studies and Jewish culture from 1990-1993, member of the executive committee of the World Jewish Congress from 1991 to 1996, and member of the Advisory Council on National-Cultural Autonomy of the Russian government from 1996 to 2000.
 He received an Honorary Doctorate from the department of Hebraic at the University of Sorbonne.

-From 2001 to 2008 he worked as executive vice president of the Federation of Jewish Communities of Russia (FJC).
+From 2001 to 2008, he worked as executive vice president of the Federation of Jewish Communities of Russia (FJC).
 He was the first vice-president of the World Congress of Russian Jewry.
 In June 2010 he became deputy chairman of World without Nazism (WWN), and since 2011 he has headed the European Centre for Democracy.

-In 2015 he left WWN and joint the European Tolerance Center in Riga (the President Vladimir Sternfeld, head of the Jewish Cultural Authonimy of Russian Federation, Director - Rabbi Menachem Barkan (Latvia) - the Head of the Riga's Getto Museum) like the Chair of the Expert Board.
+In 2015, he left WWN and joint the European Tolerance Center in Riga (the President Vladimir Sternfeld, head of the Jewish Cultural Authonimy of Russian Federation, Director - Rabbi Menachem Barkan (Latvia) - the Head of the Riga's Getto Museum) like the Chair of the Expert Board.
 Inside of this center he implemented in 2015-2017 the project "Annual Report about the Xenophobia and Radicalism in Europe."
 About 10 experts from the European Universities and research centers are taking part in this program.

-From 2013 Dr. Valery Engel is the Member of the Political Board of the Russian liberal opposition party "Civic Initiative" (Chairman - the Minister of Economy of Russia in 1992-93 Andrey Nechaev).
-In 2018 the party nominated a candidate for presidency of Russia daughter of a comrade-in-arms President Boris Yeltsin, former mayor of St. Petersburg Anatoly Sobchak Mrs. Ksenia Sobchak.
+From 2013, Engel is the Member of the Political Board of the Russian liberal opposition party "Civic Initiative" (Chairman - the Minister of Economy of Russia in 1992 and 1993 Andrey Nechaev).
+In 2018, the party nominated a candidate for presidency of Russia daughter of a comrade-in-arms President Boris Yeltsin, former mayor of St. Petersburg Anatoly Sobchak Mrs. Ksenia Sobchak.

-Since 2008 Valery Engel has lived in Latvia with his family.
+Since 2008, Valery Engel has lived in Latvia with his family.
 He has two children.